-- A possible further reduction of at least £500m from 2020- 2050 based on better load profile data for LCTs has been identified.
-This learning will be added into the Transform Model governance process for further consideration by the DNOs. - There is further scope for substantial savings from the learning of this project in some areas which will require further work.
+- A possible further reduction of at least £500m has been identified for the period from 2020 to 2050 based on better load profile data for LCTs.
+The extra diversity in electricity use observed in the project needs to be compared with others' work and stress tested to consider how it could be affected by more severe winter conditions than those observed during the monitored period.
+This learning is to be considered by DNOs through the Transform Model governance process. - There is potential scope for additional savings from the learning of this project in some areas subject to further work.
 These areas include: - A review of Engineering Recommendation P27 where we are considering new rating values for OHLs on redundant circuits.

-- Time of Use Tariffs for DSR for domestic customers, which will require further research, development and regulatory review. - In addition to the network benefits, resulting from capital investment savings quantified above, the CLNR project has helped to keep the UK in the vanguard of smart technology development and this will undoubtedly lead to opportunities for job creation and carbon reduction. - The key objective of the CLNR project has always been to demonstrate a holistic approach to managing the smart grid with our aim being systems integration, rather than trialling of individual technologies or solutions, and the way in which we approached this integration.
+Such changes will require acceptance by the industry and the HSE in respect of acceptability under the ESQCR regulations. - Time of Use Tariffs for DSR for domestic customers, which will require further research and development to identify a tariff more certain to reduce peak loading on the day of greatest network peak demand and a regulatory review of requirements for energy suppliers to pass on the tariff signals to customers. - In addition to the network benefits, resulting from capital investment savings quantified above, the CLNR project has helped to keep the UK in the vanguard of smart technology development and this will undoubtedly lead to opportunities for job creation and carbon reduction. - The key objective of the CLNR project has always been to demonstrate a holistic approach to managing the smart grid with our aim being systems integration, rather than trialling of individual technologies or solutions, and the way in which we approached this integration.
 We deliberately set out not to use the systems of one supplier, but to seek individual specialist suppliers and integrate them into a flexible control system.
 Although this made delivery more complex, we maintain that as well as delivering better value for money than contracting a single large supplier and system integrator, it is better for overall market development and the for the future roll-out of low carbon network control systems. - By advancing a wider awareness of the network issues associated with the low carbon transition and of possible solutions (see section 12).